anatoly314/async-habr-translate/README.md

 console.log(value) // ^_^
 ```

-Neither inside the module nor inside the main program are there asynchronous functions, but they are necessary for await to work.
-So how does this code work?
+The original code does not contain any asynchronous functions within the module or the main program, yet they are required for `await` to work.
+So, how does this code function?

-The fact is that the engine will take on the task of wrapping await in an asynchronous function, so somewhere "under the hood", without syntactic sugar, top-level await will look like this:
+The answer lies in the JavaScript engine's ability to handle this task by wrapping the await within an asynchronous function behind the scenes.
+Without the syntactic sugar, the top-level `await` would appear as follows:

 ```javascript
 // module.mjs